YOUR GUIDE TO MAT BOARDS AND FLOAT MOUNTINGMay 8, 2019

 Full-bleed printing (or choosing ‘no mat board’) is when your image or artwork goes right to the edge of the frame, without a border of empty space around it.
 With full-bleed framing only a tiny margin of your image or artwork is overlapped by the frame on each side.

-Printing and framing full-bleed (with no mat) is very trendy within interior design circles, with it being the preferred choice for many artists, photographers and stylists.
+Printing and framing full-bleed (with no mat) is very trendy within interior design circles at the moment, with it being a popular choice for many artists, photographers and stylists.